 The College completes the annual finance record for the ESFA.
-The ESFA assess the financial health of the College based on receipt of the financial plan (due by 31 July) and finance record (financial statements) (due by 31 January 2021).
+The ESFA assess the financial health of the College based on receipt of the financial plan (due by 31 July) and finance record (financial statements) (due by 31 December 2021).
 The College is assessed using the ESFA's methodology at these two points.
-The College was assessed as having an 'Inadequate' grade in 2019 and 2020 due to the Revolving Credit Facility moving from long term creditors to creditors due within one year and the ongoing financial impact of declining student number up until 2019/20.
+The College was assessed as having an 'Inadequate' grade in 2021.

-The financial plan approved by the Board in July 2020 continues to show the College with 'Inadequate' financial health rating in 2020/21.
+The financial plan approved by the Board in July 2021 continues to show the College with 'Inadequate' financial health rating in 2021/22, although, with increasing student numbers and a reduction in capital repayments due within one year, the College expects an improvement in the health score achieved at 31 July 2022.